telerik/winforms-docs/knowledge-base/radgridview-crud-in-object-relational-hierarchy-mode.md

 - **UserAddedRow** - refresh the **GridViewTemplate** associated with the added row
 - **UserDeletedRow** - update the data source when a row is deleted

+>note Telerik UI for WinForms suite offers a [RadVirtualGrid](https://docs.telerik.com/devtools/winforms/controls/virtualgrid/overview) control which provides a convenient way to implement your own data management operations and optimizes the performance when interacting with large amounts of data.
+It may also be a good approach to follow.

 Let`s first create our models according to which we will build the hierarchy: